archita-b/hospital_management-app/README.md

 #### Parameters:

-- `slot`: id of the available time slot.
+- `slot`: ID of the available time slot.

 #### Response: